Hamatti/ptcgo-to-pokemontcg-io/README.md

 ## Extra Notes

 - Red Star Promos are numbered completely wrong.
 Luckily, most of them currently are Champions Festivals but _RSP 02_ can be either Champions Festival **or** Maxie's Hidden Ball Trick.
 Currently it always points to Champions Festival.

+- In XY Flashfire, full art Blacksmith (xy2-88a) is exported from PTCGO as FLF 88 so it will always return regular art.